Deterministic Verification for Java without Mocks or Scripts

 BitDive captures real application behavior at runtime and turns it into reproducible verification.
-It combines method-level visibility, deterministic JUnit replay tests derived from runtime recordings, and a runtime context layer that AI agents can use to analyze real executions, propose precise fixes, and validate them via replay, without writing or maintaining hand-written test code.
+It combines method-level visibility, Deterministic Replay tests derived from runtime recordings, and a Runtime Context Layer that AI agents use to analyze real executions, propose precise fixes, and self-verify their work.

 Core Features